danielmascena/calque/README.md

 ### Simplify web interface implementation.

-Nothing new or needed to learned, the mantra is 🙏: _no 3rd party library APIs to interact, just some conveniences_. **Using CalqueJS is as easy as use template tags**.
+Nothing new or needed to learned, the mantra is 🙏: _no 3rd party library API to interact, just some conveniences_. **Using CalqueJS is as easy as use template tags**.
 This feature was added at ES6 as he Template literals, which are simply functions that allows to create domain-specific languages (DSLs).
 For more details about The [HTML templating](http://exploringjs.com/es6/ch_template-literals.html#sec_html-tag-function-implementation), access the book _ExploringJS_ by Dr. Axel Rauschmayer.

 ### Some subtle differences and gotchas